atpar/claims-token/README.md

 #### totalReceivedFunds
-The monotonuously rising cumulative sum of funds received since the creation of the token.
+The monotonously rising cumulative sum of funds received since the creation of the token.
 This number is the amount that the contract has had available for distribution so far.

 ```
 totalReceivedFunds () external view returns (uint256);